Skip to Content

 Binghamite Found in Minnesota (source)

-They come in different colors, such as gold, black, red, and yellow, and some are even multicolored.
-You can find binghamite in the Cuyuna Iron Range, near Crow Wing County, Minnesota.
-Currently, it is the only known location in Minnesota where binghamite is found.
+They come in different colors, such as gold, black, red, and yellow; some are multicolored.
+Binghamite is found in the Cuyuna Iron Range, near Crow Wing County, Minnesota.
+It is the only known location in Minnesota where Binghamite is found.

 Yooperlites

-Yooperlites are beautiful, and they have been found in Minnesota in various places.
-You can find yooperlites in Minnesota in the Upper Peninsula of Michigan and even in areas around Whitefish Point to Grand Marais.
+Yooperlites are beautiful and have been found in Minnesota in various places.
+You can find yooperlites in Minnesota, on the Upper Peninsula of Michigan, and even in areas around Whitefish Point to Grand Marais.

 They can also be found in gravel pits.
-Some have found them on Lake Michigan near the Chicago area or in the Point Betsie Area.
+Some have found them on Lake Michigan near Chicago or the Point Betsie Area.

 TIP: We consider binghamite and yooperlites to be cool rocks.
 Do you know what other rocks are considered cool rocks?
 Check out other cool rocks and where you can find them in the article below: